na-na-hi/renget/archive/how2playba.md

 Buy out the new player gems first, the numbers are crazy.
 If you're planning on being a dolphin, like all gacha games the best value pakejis are the monthly/bimonthly ones.
 More bounty tickets, making scrimmages AP free, and a good pyro income.

 The 1 dollar Serika is nice, but pretty unneeded.
-It's incredibly worth if you're planning on maxing her out and spending big, as it saves a lot of AP farming the nodes.

 I'm not a big spender so I can't give too much of an opinion on the other packs.
 The anniversary selectors seem cool though, definitely worth a zinger box or two.